CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex1_Enable_Defender.md

     >**Important:** If you get the error *"The term .\OnboardingScript.ps1 is not recognized..."*, make sure you are doing the steps for Task 4 in the WINServer virtual machine.
 Other issues might be that the name of the file changed due to multiple downloads, search for *".\OnboardingScript (1).ps1"* or other file numbers in the running directory.

-1. Enter **R** to Run once and press enter (this may take a couple of minutes).
+1. Enter **R** to Run once and press Enter (this may take a couple of minutes).

 1. The setup process will open a new Edge browser tab to authenticate the Azure Arc agent.
-Select the ODL Account, wait for the message "Authentication complete" and then go back to the Windows PowerShell window.
+Select the ODL Account, wait for the message "Authentication complete", and then go back to the Windows PowerShell window.

 1. When the installation finishes, go back to the Azure portal page where you downloaded the script and select **Close**.
 Close the **Add servers with Azure Arc** to go back to the Azure Arc **Machines** page.